ymichel/Geolocation-Plugin/readme.txt

 == Changelog ==

 = 0.5
-* improved "plain" option: google-apis are no longer loaded for a common user but only if admin user logged in
+* improved "plain" option: google-apis are no longer loaded for a visiting user but only if a backend user is logged in.
-* reverse geocoding now uses the website language for the texts being shown and locally stored
+* reverse geocoding now uses the website language for the texts being shown and locally stored (also to be seen in admin panel)

 = 0.4.2 =
 * fixing bug in saving geolocation to post_meta